danvk/computing-in-the-catskills/README.md

 This will create fake OSM node and way IDs.
 These are all negative numbers to distinguish them from real IDs.

-The file `data/peaks-3500.json` is a hand-edited version of `data/peaks.json`.
+Next we filter down to just the relevant peaks for the 3500 Club.
+This also attaches short codes to each peak (e.g. W for Wittenberg):

+    poetry run python filter_to_peak_list.py data/catskills/peaks.json data/catskills/peak-codes-gnis.txt > data/catskills/peaks-3500.json

 The nodes for peaks in OSM tend not to be on trails and in some cases (Vly) they are actually quite far off.
 The next step is to make a version of the peaks that are connected to the trail graph:

     poetry run python shift_peaks.py
     # produces data/peaks-connected.json